hannahakonen/physio-cybersecurity/README.md

 ### Following Information Security Guidelines in The Work Duties

-A short and concise preliminary information security guide was made.
+A short and concise preliminary information security guide was implemented for the client company (Appendix 9).

 ### Instructing in Cybersecurity or Data Protection Matters

+A Security Guidance PowerPoint presentation was made on three small cybersecurity issues to consider in practical work for the company's employees: phishing emails, email encryption in Outlook, and implementing Bitwarden (Appendix 10).